Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Related work

 \section{Related work}

-\subsubsection{Novel view synthesis.}
+\subsection{Novel view synthesis}

-Synthesizing images from novel viewpoints of a 3D scene given images captured from multiple viewpoints is one of the essential but challenging tasks in computer vision.
-Neural radiance fields (NeRF)~\cite{mildenhall2021nerf} have succeeded in significantly boosting the performance of this task by optimizing an MLP that can estimate the density and radiance of any continuous 3D coordinate.
+Neural radiance fields (NeRF)~\cite{mildenhall2021nerf} have succeeded in significantly boosting the performance of novel view synthesis by optimizing an MLP that can estimate the density and radiance of any continuous 3D coordinate.
 With the camera poses of the given images, NeRF learns the MLP by querying dense points along randomly selected rays, that outputs the density and color of each of the queried coordinates.
-Due to the impressive ability to understand and model complex 3D scenes, various follow-ups~\cite{barron2021mip,barron2022mip,du2023learning,hong2023unifying,li2023dynibar,muller2022instant,song2024darf,yang2023freenerf} adopted NeRF as their baseline model and further extend the ability of NeRF to model unbounded or dynamic scenes~\cite{barron2021mip,barron2022mip,li2023dynibar}, lower the required number of images for successful training~\cite{song2024darf,yang2023freenerf}, learn a generalizable prior to resolve the need of per-scene optimization~\cite{du2023learning,hong2023unifying}, or utilize an external hash-grid to fasten the overall optimization process~\cite{muller2022instant}.
+Various follow-ups~\cite{barron2021mip,barron2022mip,du2023learning,hong2023unifying,li2023dynibar,muller2022instant,song2024darf,yang2023freenerf} adopted NeRF as their baseline model and further extend the ability of NeRF to model unbounded or dynamic scenes~\cite{barron2021mip,barron2022mip,li2023dynibar}, lower the required number of images for successful training~\cite{song2024darf,yang2023freenerf}, learn a generalizable prior to resolve the need of per-scene optimization~\cite{du2023learning,hong2023unifying}, or utilize an external hash-grid to fasten the overall optimization process~\cite{muller2022instant}.
 Although all of these works show compelling results, the volume rendering from dense points along multiple rays makes NeRF hard to apply in real-time settings achieving lower rendering rates of < 1 fps.